saulpw/visidata/www/docs/edit.md

 1. Press `C` to open the **Columns sheet**.
 2. Within the **name** column, move the cursor to the row which represents the source sheet.
 3. Type `e` and then input *the new column name*.
 Press `Enter`.
-4. Press `q` to return to the source sheet and see your renamed column.
+4. Press `q` to return to the source sheet and see the renamed column.

 ---